NSLS-II/lsdc/docs/source/architecture/overview.rst

     projects.
 For more documentation, `see amostra docs <https://nsls-ii.github.io/amostra/>`_

 Conftrak
     Configuration management tool for beamlines based on Amostra.
-For more information, `see conftrak source <https://github.com/NSLS-II/conftrak>`_
+For more information, `see conftrak docs <https://github.com/NSLS-II/conftrak>`_

 Analysisstore
     Used to store analysis results.
-For example, raster results and Chooch (energy scan) results go in here
+For example, raster results and Chooch (energy scan) results go in here.
+For more information, `see analysisstore docs <https://nsls-ii.github.io/analysisstore/>`_

 LSDC Server
 -----------